2018–19 North American winter: Mid-November winter storm

 An early season winter storm developed in a deep dive of the jet stream into the mid-south on November 13.
 In Monroe, Louisiana 0.4 in of snow accumulated on the morning of November 14, breaking the record for the earliest snowfall by 10 days.
 In Mississippi light snow was reported in Greenville, sleet in Tupelo and Memphis, Tennessee picked up 0.6 in of snow.
 Meanwhile, in Ohio, ice accumulations of one-quarter to one-third of an inch were reported in Cincinnati and Dayton metros as well as parts of Northern and Central Kentucky.
 A general 2 to 5 in of snow fell in the St. Louis metro with isolated reports of 9 in.
 On November 15, as the storm headed northeastward, an unexpected 6.4 inches (~16.2 cm) of snow fell in Central Park, which became their earliest six inch snowfall on record, as well as their second largest November winter storm on record, which caught many off guard and resulting in several hour-long commutes that night.
 This was considered by some as one of New York City's worst commutes, as some were over ten hours, and New Jersey reported 555 car crashes.
 Further north, the Toronto area received 10–15 cm of snow, leading to significant delays.
 In New Jersey, a person died due to the storm in a traffic related incident.
 Two others died, and 44 were injured, when a bus was overturned in Mississippi.
 Eight others died, including three in Arkansas, two in Michigan, and one each in Maryland, Ohio and Indiana.
-In addition, around 190,000 customers lost power as the storm moved through.
+In addition, around 190,000 customers lost power as the storm moved through, with 1,615 flights being cancelled as well.
 The melted snow from this storm made 2018 the wettest year on record in Baltimore.
 The colder air that helped make the snow more intense then originally forecasted also led to daily record lows in Massena, New York, Montpelier, Vermont, Caribou, Maine and Bangor, Maine.